ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 # Model, take 2

-The embedding model is similar to the <a href="https://sander.ai/2014/08/05/spotify-cnns.html">"Spotify CNN" introduced here back in 2014.</a>
+The embedding model is similar to the <a href="https://sander.ai/2014/08/05/spotify-cnns.html">"Spotify CNN" introduced here back in 2014, with a couple variations.</a>

 The NN architecture can be broken down as follows: